UPDATE: Here’s What’s Gone Down So Far!

 The U.S. woman’s national team remained victorious after taking on Chile with a 3-0, U.S. win.
 Then, the U.S. beat Sweden in a 2-0, U.S. win!

 Next, the team took on Spain in their first knockout round.
 They won in a 2-0 victory.
-This Friday, the U.S. will play France.
+Later that week, the U.S. beat France, 2-1.

 USWNT Smashes Records in First Match

 With one game down (and dominated!), the reigning World Cup champs are ready to take on Chile!

 BTW, the first game was a record breaker.
 According to CBS, the U.S. women’s team achieved the following: